peterhinch/micropython-samples/README.md

   1.2 [Fastbuild](./README.md#12-fastbuild) Build scripts and udev rules
   1.3 [A web framework](./README.md#13-a-web-framework) Microdot.
   1.4 [Buildcheck](./README.md#14-buildcheck) Check firmware build date
-  1.5 [Pyboard USB pitfall](./README.md#15-pyboard-usb-pitfall) Read this if you're new to Pyboards
+  1.5 [A USB pitfall](./README.md#15-a-usb-pitfall) A problem with platforms which share their filesystem with the PC.
  2. [Hardware information and drivers](./README.md#2-hardware-information-and-drivers)
   2.1 [ESP32](./README.md#21-esp32) Pinout and notes on the reference board
   2.2 [SSD1306](./README.md#22-ssd1306) Write large fonts to the SSD1306.